 Our mission is to identify and maintain a high standard for professionals working in the field of environmental risk assessment.

-Increase knowledge and competences in environmental risk assessment.
+Increase knowledge and competencies in environmental risk assessment

 I have worked at the European Chemicals Agency for almost 10 years now, and in dealing with REACH-related issues every day, it seems crucial to me that experts from industry, academia and governmental institutions should share the same high standards and the same broad understanding of risk assessment principles to ensure the safe use of chemicals and the sufficient protection of the environment – not only for us today but also for future generations.
 I believe that the SETAC certification programme is a great opportunity for professionals to demonstrate that they have sufficient expertise in the field of environmental risk assessment.